temporalio/documentation/docs/typescript/logging.md

 ## Monitoring SDK Metrics

-We are in the process of building out our SDK metrics capabilities, for now please observe standard monitoring practices on your Workers in production.
+We are in the process of building out our SDK metrics capabilities, for now please observe standard monitoring practices on your Workers in production (CPU, memory utilization, health checks).

 ## OpenTelemetry Tracing